Teen Car Accident Statistics

-According to the U.S. government website, Distracted.gov, which is working hard to prevent distracted driving crashes and injuries, these types of traffic collisions are responsible for more than 431,000 motor vehicle accident injuries each year.
+According to statistics, these traffic collisions are responsible for more than 431,000 motor vehicle accident injuries yearly.
 In particular, teen drivers are at risk of collisions while driving distracted.
-About 10 percent of all motorists that get into distracted driving crashes are between the age of 15 and 19 years old.
+About 10 percent of all motorists who get into distracted driving crashes are between 15 and 19 years old.

 Looking for Some Teen Drivers to Take a Stand

-Sadly, teen drivers not only risk their own lives, but also the lives of their passengers and other motorists on the road.
-DoSometing.org is a website which advocates for teen drivers to take a stand and make positive steps to affect social change.
+Sadly, teen drivers risk their own lives and the lives of their passengers and other motorists on the road.
+DoSometing.org is a website that advocates for teen drivers to take a stand and make positive steps to affect social change.
 They encourage young drivers to become role models by speaking out to eliminate poor driving behavior like Snapchat while driving.
 The website also offers some sobering (and heartbreaking) facts about teen car wrecks and the dangers distraction poses: